opinner/opinner.github.io/slides.md

 ## How to quantify turbulence?
 <!-- .slide: style="text-align: left;"> -->

 Kinetic energy can be split into a mean and a fluctuating part (Reynolds-decomposition).
-One can then derive an euqation for the fluctuating part, the [:Turbulent Kinetic Energy (TKE).](#Umlauf2020)
+One can then derive an equation for the fluctuating part, the [:Turbulent Kinetic Energy (TKE).](#Umlauf2020)

 $$
 \frac{\partial \text{TKE}}{\partial t} + \frac{\partial \mathcal{T}_k}{\partial z} = P +G - \varepsilon